mattBoros/pyDerive/README.md

 # pyDerive
 Note that not everything in this module works yet.
-It is still in progress.
+It is still a work in progress.

 ## Variables